 We have stock options and restricted common stock units ("nonvested shares") outstanding under our stock compensation plan.
-Per the terms of the plan, the exercise price of our stock options may not be less than the closing market value of our common stock on the date of grant, nor may options granted under the plans be exercised within one year from the date of the grant.
-After one year, exercises are permitted in pre-determined installments based upon a vesting schedule established at the time of grant.
+Per the terms of the plan, the exercise price of our stock options may not be less than the closing market value of our common stock on the date of grant.
+Such option exercises are permitted in pre-determined installments based upon a vesting schedule established at the time of grant.
 Each stock option expires on a date determined at the time of the grant, but not to exceed seven years from the date of the grant.
 Our last stock option grant was in 2009.
 Our restricted stock generally vests on a pro-rata basis over either three or five years.

 The calculation of employee compensation expense involves estimates that require management judgments.
 These estimates include determining the value of each of our stock options on the date of grant using a Black-Scholes option-pricing model.
 The fair value of our stock options, which typically vest ratably over a five-year period, is determined at the time of grant and is expensed on a straight-line basis over the vesting life of the options.
 Expected volatility is based on a composite of historical volatility of our stock and implied volatility from our traded options.
 The risk-free rate for periods within the contractual life of the stock option award is based on the rate of a zero-coupon Treasury bond on the date the stock option is granted with a maturity equal to the expected term of the stock option.
 We use historical data to estimate stock option exercises and forfeitures within our valuation model.
 The expected life of our stock option awards is derived from historical experience under our share-based payment plans and represents the period of time that we expect our stock options to be outstanding.
-A 10% decrease in our forfeiture rate would have increased our stock compensation by approximately \$0.2 million in 2012.
+A 10% decrease in our forfeiture rate would have increased our stock compensation by approximately \$31,000 in 2013.